hummingbot/deploy/multiple_hummingbot_gateway_compose/README.md

 After the images have been downloaded, you should see the following output:
 ```
 [+] Running 4/4
- ⠿ Network hummingbot_gateway_compose_default                 Created
+ ⠿ Network multiple_hummingbot_gateway_compose_default        Created
- ⠿ Container hummingbot_gateway_compose-bot-1                 Started
+ ⠿ Container multiple_hummingbot_gateway_compose-bot-1        Started
- ⠿ Container docker attach hummingbot_gateway_compose-bot2-1  Started
+ ⠿ Container multiple_hummingbot_gateway_compose-bot2-1       Started
- ⠿ Container hummingbot_gateway_compose-gateway-1             Started
+ ⠿ Container multiple_hummingbot_gateway_compose-gateway-1    Started
 ```

 Attach to the `bot1` Hummingbot instance:
 ```
-docker attach hummingbot_gateway_compose-bot-1
+docker attach multiple_hummingbot_gateway_compose-bot-1
 ```

 You should see the Hummingbot welcome screen:

 ![welcome screen](../welcome.png)

 Set your [password](https://docs.hummingbot.org/operation/password/), which will be used to encrypt any keys you store with Hummingbot.
-This is the `CONFIG_PASSWORD` environment variable in your `docker-compose.yml` file used by `bot2`.
+This is the `CONFIG_PASSWORD` environment variable in your `docker-compose.yml` file.

 Afterwards, run the following command to generate Gateway certificates:
 ```